QuantLet/Styleguide-and-FAQ/Styleguide.md

 ```

 All of these 5 notations are accepted by YAML.
+We recomend to use such notations which display the text in the best human readable way.
+Because the metainfo text is used later for the Readme file creation. (this process is executed in an automatic way).

 ```yaml